 In another bowl beat the brown sugar with the room temperature butter.
 Add the egg yolk, honey, vanilla extract and pumpkin puree and whisk until fully combined.
 Add the dry ingredients, oats and finally the chocolate chips.

 Place about 1,5 tablespoons mixture onto baking sheet and form rounded shapes.
-The cookies should be few centimeters from each other, because they will grow a bit inside the oven.
+The cookies should be few centimetres from each other because they will grow a bit inside the oven.

 Bake for 15 minutes.